chocolatey/choco-wiki/FeaturesPackageReducer.md

 ### Setup

+To turn on Package Reducer, you need to run the following:

 * `choco upgrade chocolatey.extension <options>`
 * `choco feature enable -n reduceInstalledPackageSpaceUsage`
 * If you want to limit to just nupkg files being reduced and not automatically removing zips and installers, run the following: `choco feature enable -n reduceOnlyNupkgSize`